 Team Rueben’s Coast to Coast Challenge!

 Rueben’s amazing family are preparing to take on an absolutely incredible challenge.
-From the 4th August, Rueben’s dad Stephen, step-mum Liz and their two sons Otis (9 years old) and Sidney (8 years old), will be walking 196 miles from St Bee’s and finishing at Robin Hoods Bay, which was Rueben’s favourite place.
+From 4th August, Rueben’s dad Stephen, step-mum Liz and their two sons Otis (aged 9) and Sidney (aged 8), will be walking 196 miles from St Bee’s and finishing at Robin Hoods Bay, which was Rueben’s favourite place.
 Here is their story:

-Exactly a year to the date he was diagnosed, just 5 weeks ago, ourinspirational boy very sadly lost his fight to cancer.
+Exactly a year to the date he was diagnosed, just five weeks ago, our inspirational boy very sadly lost his fight to cancer.
 Our loss has left a hole so big and an absence beyond any words we can find, but Rueben had a motto in life and that was ‘You just have to live, live, live’.

 So to carry on his legacy, his dad Stephen decided to set out a challenge for us to walk the Coast to Coast.
-In total we will be walking 196 miles over 18 legs and will be starting at St Bees on the 4th of August and arriving at Robin Hoods Bay, Rueben’s favourite place, on Friday the 21st of August!
+In total we will be walking 196 miles over 18 legs and will be starting at St Bee’s on 4th August and arriving at Robin Hoods Bay, Rueben’s favourite place, on Friday 21st August!
 Along the way, many friends and family will be joining us to help keep our spirits up and to support us on this worthy cause.

 So far we have raised £10,693.40 for Candlelighters, the charity that supports Leeds General Infirmary and once again we are supporting such an amazing charity with our challenge.
 You have no idea how much support they offer families like ourselves, not just off the wards but by the bedside too.
 We have amazing friends that still need Candlelighters’ support and without them, we’re just not sure how any family would survive.
 They offer a wide range of support from financial grants to sibling groups, talking therapies, family days’ out and holidays, to a beautiful cottage to stay in when children are on treatment; the list of their support services goes on and on.